Enex-space/Enex-guides/how-to-use/Swap.md

 # 🔄 Swap

 {% hint style="info" %}
-**Good to know:** you always can test all the featurest of ENEX.SPACE in test network.
-Visit app.enex.space and setup bit network in extension.
+**Good to know:** you always can test all the features of ENEX.SPACE in the test network.
+Visit [app.enex.spac](https://app.enex.space/) and select BIT network in the extension.
 Read more about this in the section: ENEX in Test Network
 {% endhint %}

 ENEX.SPACE provides a simple way to exchange digital assets by means of a swap operation.